 Now you will have two options to increase the amount of RAM in your system:

 The slider allows you to select a value in increments of 1GB to change the RAM to the desired configuration.
-Changing your server’s configuration also affect the pricing of your server.
-To see the corresponding prices to each preconfigured option or custom configuration, check the server configuration options at new server deployment.
+Changing your server’s configuration also affects the pricing of your server.
+To see the corresponding prices to each preconfigured option or custom configuration, check the server configuration options at the new server deployment.

 Once you’ve selected the new server configuration, simply press the Update button on the right and the changes will be made immediately.
 Then you can start your server again with the increased RAM.